Concrete pump

 A concrete pump is a machine used for transferring liquid concrete by pumping.
 There are different types of concrete pumps.

 A common type of concrete pump for large scale construction projects is known as a boom concrete pump, because it uses a remote-controlled articulating robotic arm (called a boom) to place concrete accurately.
 It is attached to a truck or a semi-trailer.
 Boom pumps are capable of pumping at very high volumes and are less labor intensive to operate when compared to line or other types of concrete pumps.

-The second main type of concrete pump, commonly referred to as a "line pump" or trailer-mounted concrete pump, is either mounted on a truck or placed on a trailer.
+The second main type of concrete pump uses hoses and is commonly referred to as a "line pump" or a "grout pump," depending on the size of the aggregate being pumped.
+Both a line pump and a grout pump is either mounted on a truck or placed on a trailer.

 This pump requires steel or flexible concrete placing hoses to be manually attached to the outlet of the machine and feed the concrete to the place of application.
-The length of the hoses varies, typical are 10’, 12.5’, 25’ and 50’ long hoses, depending on the diameter.
-Due to their lower pump volume, line pumps are used for smaller volume concrete placing applications such as swimming pools, sidewalks, single family home concrete slabs and most ground slabs.
+The length of the hoses varies, typical hose lengths are 10, 12.5, 25, and 50 ft, depending on the diameter of the rock in the concrete.
+Line pumps can handle aggregate of 3/4" diameter while grout pumps are designed only for 3/8" or pea gravel size rock.
+Hose pumps are used for smaller volume concrete placing applications such as swimming pools, sidewalks, single family home concrete slabs and most ground slabs.
+Their hoses allow for easier delivery to harder to reach backyards, etc.

 There are also skid mounted and rail mounted concrete pumps, but these are uncommon and only used on specialized jobsites such as mines and tunnels.